bzuraik/SVG_Parser/README.md

 # SVG_Parser
-- A program that uses libxml2 library to parse SVG files and converts into well-formatted humanly readable strings.
+- A full-stack CRUD application that parses SVG files through XML and displays various location properties
 - Implementing a dynamic frontend with jQuery that allows the user to log into a MySQL database and store information related to the SVG files.
 (MySQL part is under progress)
 - Integrating the full C backend with Node.js through the ffi-napi library.